Estimate Time5 min

 Step 2: Build up a cash buffer

 Once you're meeting your minimum obligations, it's time to build some reserves.
-We suggest you start by saving up an initial cash buffer of $1,000 or one month's rent, whichever is greater, to give you some breathing room in your day-to-day (fully funding your emergency savings will come later, after you've checked off a few other boxes).
+We suggest you start by saving up an initial cash buffer of $1,000 to give you some breathing room in your day-to-day (fully funding your emergency savings will come later, after you've checked off a few other boxes).

 That way, even if occasional bumps come up, you won't run the risk of missing bills because your checking account balance is too low.